MAT-225, Web Design: PHP and WordPress

 Regular effective contact and interaction with the instructor will be maintained through weekly instructor-prepared electronic lectures and updates to the class website, weekly email announcements, active online discussion and question and answer forums, timely instructor feedback on student work, weekly online office hours (by appointment), synchronous web conferencing or screen-sharing sessions (by appointment), and through responding to student emails, phone calls, and/or other questions or postings in a timely manner.
 Students can reasonably expect to hear back from the instructor within 1-3 days (excluding weekends and holidays) for most inquiries.
 If the instructor expects to be absent and unable to post materials and/or respond to email or discussion forums in excess of three or four days, she will notify the class and make other accommodations.
 If you have concerns about instructor contact or any other regard, please refer to the section on Students Rights in the MiraCosta College catalog (http://catalog.miracosta.edu/academicpolicies/studentrights/).

-Advisory: MAT-165 (or equivalent), and/or MAT 235 is helpful.
+Advisory: MAT-165 (or equivalent) is a must.
+MAT 175, MAT 215, and/or MAT 235 will also be very helpful.
 Students taking this course should have, at a minimum, a good background in HTML and CSS fundamentals.
 Skill sets in using graphic design software, such as Adobe Photoshop and/or Illustrator, are highly recommended as well.
 Adobe Dreamweaver or other code editor will be a required tool in this class, so prior knowledge of it will be extremely helpful.

 IMPORTANT Administrative Deadlines!